neilthaker07/cmpe202-irobot/WEEK_3_MEETING.md

 * Rahil: We decided to move with phaser.io Javascript based game library and chose 'breakout' game for the project.
 Started to learn phaser library and developing the components using phaser.
 I started working on the my component collision detection and disappear the object when it occurs.

 ### What is the team going to do next week?
-* Aditya:  start developing individual components.
+* Aditya:  Start developing individual components.

-* Afreen:
+* Afreen: Each memeber will be working on the assigned task.

 * Neil: As we have divided some features in whole team, I will maximize slider in the game world and how it works as an object and various activity with the ball can happen in game world will be exploerd and implemented.